1974 FA Charity Shield

 The 1974 FA Charity Shield was the 52nd FA Charity Shield, an annual English association football match played between the winners of the previous season's Football League First Division and FA Cup.
 The match was contested by Leeds United, the champions of the 1973–74 Football League First Division, and Liverpool, the 1973–74 FA Cup winners.
 It was held at Wembley Stadium on Saturday, 10 August 1974.
-Watched by a crowd of 67,000 and televised (although not live as has often been claimed), the match ended in a 1–1 draw and was decided by a penalty shoot-out which was won 6–5 by Liverpool.
+Watched by a crowd of 67,000, the match ended in a 1–1 draw and was decided by a penalty shoot-out which was won 6–5 by Liverpool.

 The game was the first in which Bob Paisley and Brian Clough managed Liverpool and Leeds respectively.
 In recognition of his services to the club, Liverpool asked their recently retired manager Bill Shankly to lead the team out onto the field.

 The match is mostly remembered for Billy Bremner and Kevin Keegan being jointly dismissed from the field by referee Bob Matthewson in the 60th minute after they had a fight.
 Keegan, who claimed provocation, was furious about being sent off, and threw his shirt away.
 Bremner copied him, and the two players were afterwards charged with bringing football into disrepute.
-The FA Disciplinary Committee imposed tough punishments but were themselves heavily criticised by people in football who doubted their competence.
+The FA Disciplinary Committee imposed tough punishments, but were themselves heavily criticised by people in football who doubted their competence.